saif567/wordpress/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Jack Theme bundles the following third-party resources:
+Airline Theme bundles the following third-party resources:

 HTML5 Shiv v3.7.0, Copyright 2014 Alexander Farkas
 Licenses: MIT/GPL2